 Note.
 N = 600.
 The numbers denote counts of participants selecting each option, and percentages are shown in parentheses. “n” indicates sample size for that condition.
 “M” indicates mean.
 “SD” indicates standard deviation.

-Table 10 Studies 1, 2 and 3: Summary of statistical tests, effects, and evaluation of current study
+Table 10 Scenarios 1, 2 and 3: Summary of statistical tests, effects, and evaluation of current study